 A trip to the east of Sicily must have a stop on the Mount Etna.
 However, most of travellers simply head to the top of the Vulcano in order to have a memorable selfie!
 Our recommendation is to Enjoy Mount Etna from the bottom to the top.
 Take your time as you drive up by stopping at some wineries!
-Another option to maximize your wine time is to join our wine tasting tour of Palermo.

 We wrote this article just for you because we know you like traveling and would rather spend some time in company sipping good wines than taking a selfie photograph.